 5. Surface run-on from outside the facility shall be diverted and prevented from entering the facility, with provisions for maintaining adequate freeboard above the requirements of Paragraph A.1 of this Section.
-A run-on control system shall be installed to prevent run-on during the peak discharge from a 24-hour/25-year storm event.
+A run-on control system shall be installed to prevent run-on during the peak discharge from a 25-year storm event and/or to collect and control at least the water volume resulting from a 24-hour/25-year storm event.

 6. Existing surface impoundments, including existing ditches that receive solid waste, that are designed to collect or transport run-on (e.g., storm water) are not required to comply with any of the requirements of LAC 33:VII.713.A.3, 4, and 5.
-This Subsection does not relieve such facilities from compliance with the Louisiana water quality regulations (LAC 33:IX).
+This Subsection does not relieve such facilities from compliance with the Louisiana water quality regulations (LAC 33:Part IX).